AArney/etsy-rhythm/README.md

 - Allow user to specify image sizes
 - Integrate Lightbox if installed
 - Implement jQuery to validate API Key on settings page
-- Create item object to allow for more robust and flexible data
+- Create item object to modularize and prepare for future expansion
 - Options to display shop name, shop sections, and other shop data

 Known Bugs